How do you find an orthodontist who accepts Medicaid for braces close to home?

 An MCO is a private third-party company specializing in healthcare claims administration.
 The medical insurance component addresses the advanced care your child needs.
 Correcting congenital issues requires a specialist.

-Find the MCO name on your member ID card and perform an online search to locate their provider directory.
+Find the MCO name on your member ID card and search online to locate their provider directory.
 It could be any of these companies.

 - Aetna Better Health: CA, FL, IL, KS, KY, LA, MD, MI, NJ, NY, OH, PA, TX, WV, VA